(800) 594-0178 (307) 326-5261

 Constructed in the 1950’s, the course is known for its cliff tee box on #1, three over the water shots, and laid back playing atmosphere.
 A perfect experience for the beginning golfer as well as the accomplished player.

 The Saratoga Golf Shop is fully equipped and offers golf clothing, rental clubs, and golfing supplies at competitive prices.
 Please call our shop to arrange corporate or family outings.

 Tee times recommended for weekends and holidays.
 Walk on play is welcome during the week.

 Saratoga Hot Springs Resort also offers a driving range which is open to members and non-members.
 Contact us for pricing.

 Over 3,200 catchable fish per mileWith over 3,200 catchable fish per mile, it’s no wonder the Upper North Platte River attracts lure and fly fisherman from all over.
 Good access is located on property and within walking distance to the Saratoga public river access.

-Guided fishing trips are available.
-Please inquire at the front desk.
+Guided fishing trips are available through local off-site providers in Saratoga.
+Please inquire at the front desk for contact information.

 The Upper North Platte River and the Encampment River are two of Wyoming’s best rivers for float trips, ranging from whitewater thrills through Northgate Canyon to leisurely drifting along miles of unspoiled beauty.